Estimated reading time: 11 minutes

 Shampoo and Soap Bars

-A popular retail store in Canada named LUSH is where lots of people go to buy package-free and fresh hand-made products such as soaps, shampoo, bath bombs, perfumes, hand-cream and more.
+A popular retail store in Canada named LUSH is where many people buy package-free and fresh hand-made products such as soaps, shampoo, bath bombs, perfumes, creams, and more.

-Mrs. CBB has a LUSH solid perfume that she has been using off and on for about 10 years now so it lasts a long time.
-Lush also sell loads of package-free products called ‘Naked’ to help consumers make informed decisions about what they buy.
+Mrs. CBB has a LUSH solid perfume that she has been using for about ten years, lasting a long time.

 Every year, millions of tons of packaging ends up in landfills.
 And the best way to reduce it?
 By getting rid of it completely!
 Browse through our shops or online and discover a huge selection of naked (or unpackaged) goodies to choose from including bath bombs, bubble bars, reusable knot-wraps, shower gels, body lotion and more.